thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls.md

     "id": "foo"
 }
 ```
+[block:callout]
+{
+  "type": "info",
+  "body": "Note: In order to minimize its size, the raw JSON response from Dash Core doesn't include any extraneous whitespace characters."
+}
+[/block]

-Note: In order to minimize its size, the raw JSON response from Dash Core doesn't include any extraneous whitespace characters.
-Here we've added whitespace to make the object more readable.
-Speaking of which, `dash-cli` also transforms the raw response to make it more human-readable.
+Here whitespace has been added to make the object more readable. `dash-cli` also transforms the raw response to make it more human-readable.
 It:

 - Adds whitespace indentation to JSON objects
 - Expands escaped newline characters ("\n") into actual newlines